resslerruntime/overledger-sdk-javascript/packages/overledger-dlt-bitcoin/README.md

 | dltAddress | <code>string</code> | the user's Bitcoin address |
 | contractQueryDetails | <code>Object</code> | the definition of the smart contract function the user wants to interact with, including information on what parameters to use in the function call. |

-Allows a user to build a smart contract query for the Bitcoin distributed ledger (currently not supported for Bitcoin)
+Allows a user to build a smart contract query for the Bitcoin distributed ledger (currently not supported for Bitcoin).

 **Returns**: <code>Object</code> - success indicates if this query building was correct, if yes then it will be in the response field of the object
 <a name="module_overledger-dlt-bitcoin.Bitcoin+_smartContractQueryValidation"></a>